plyint/nmcli-toggle-ipv6/README.md

 ## Usage

-Make sure the script has executable permissions and then invoke it from the command line.
+Make sure the script has executable permissions and then invoke it using sudo from the command line.
+The sudo command is required, so that the ipv6 addresses can be flushed from the interface.
+If it is not provided an "Operation not permitted" error will occur.

 No arguments, the current active wifi interface will be toggled for ipv6
 ```
-./nmcli-toggle-ipv6.sh
+sudo ./nmcli-toggle-ipv6.sh
 ```

 The specified interface (e.g. wlp3s0) will be toggled for ipv6
 ```
-./nmcli-toggle-ipv6.sh wlp3s0
+sudo ./nmcli-toggle-ipv6.sh wlp3s0
 ```